TX-2/TX-2-simulator/assembler/README.md

 The output goes to the file `ios.tape`.

+There are some other examples in the `examples` folder.

 ## Limitations

 The assembler isn't finished yet, so there are a number of quite